EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 ### Q: Describe what is Scanning
 A: Scanning is the process of identifying which systems are active and determining what services they are running.
 It involves two phases: **host discovery**, which checks if a system is online, and **port scanning**, which identifies open ports and the services listening on them.

 ### Q: What are ping sweeps?
-Describe at least two host discovery techniques, and at least one tool used to perform host discovery.
+Describe at least two HOST DISCOVERY techniques, and at least one tool used to perform host discovery.

 A: Initially, "pinging" referred to the use of the **ICMP** protocol, but the term has been extended to include ARP, ICMP, TCP, and UDP traffic to determine if a host is active and connected.
 A ping sweep is a method that can **establish a range of IP addresses which map to live hosts**.